GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ### Telegraf

-Support of InfluxDB line protocol also means GreptimeDB is compatible with Telegraf.
+GreptimeDB's support for the Influxdb line protocol ensures its compatibility with Telegraf.
-To configure Telegraf, simply add `http://<greptimedb-host>:4000` URL to Telegraf configs:
+To configure Telegraf, simply add `http://<greptimedb-host>:4000` URL into Telegraf configurations:

 ::: code-group